-RECOMMENDATION: That the Road User Charge and the roads component of heavy vehicle registration charges be maintained at their current level in 2020-21 and 2021-22.
+RECOMMENDATION: That the Road User Charge and the roads component of heavy vehicle registration charges be maintained at their current level in 2021-22.

-We recognise and accept that the revenue shortfall will need to be recovered from heavy vehicle users at some point in time, but do not believe that the next two years are an appropriate time to do this, given the challenges outlined above.
-We would like to see heavy vehicle charges increased at a gradual pace at a time when industry is better placed to absorb these additional charges.
-The NTC should consult with industry when determining an appropriate schedule for these increases.
+We recognise and accept that the revenue shortfall will need to be recovered from heavy vehicle users at some point in time, but do not believe 2021-22 an appropriate time to do this, given the challenges outlined above.
+We would like to see the 2.5 per cent increase deferred to 2022-23.

-Should you have any questions regarding this submission please do not hesitate to contact Dr Prudence Gordon, General Manager of Trade and Economics, on 02 6269 5666 or at pgordon@nff.org.au.
+Should you have any questions regarding this submission please do not hesitate to contact Mr Liam Watson, Policy Officer (Trade and Economics) on 02 6269 5666 or at lwatson@nff.org.au.

-Yours sincerely,
+Yours sincerely